getporter/operator/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ## Version
-Please provide the porter-agent and the operator version number that's used to reproduce the bug
+Please provide the AgentConfig for the porter-agent and the operator version number that's used to reproduce the bug